Panic & Action

-Panic & Action is a Swedish record label based in Åmål and Örebro.
+Panic & Action was a Swedish record label based in Åmål and Örebro, being active between 2008-2014, the label focused mainly on different subgenres of rock and heavy music.

 History

 Panic & Action was founded in 2008 by Kid Down vocalist Eric Höjdén and Peter Ahlqvist (founder of Burning Heart Records).
 Most famous bands who are currently signed to the label are Her Bright Skies, Adept and Chemical Vocation.
 Other musicians who signe to Panic & Action are Social Siberia (solo-project of Chemical Vocation guitarist Joakim Jensen), Walking with Strangers (Deathcore) and The Shiloh.

-Panic & Action distributes their recordings worldwide.
+Panic & Action recordings are distributed worldwide.
 They organize a Sampler called Burn All the Small Towns featuring all signed bands and Kid Down and the Panic & Action Tour.
 On October 30, 2014, the label announced its closure.
 Instead, Burning Heart Records was reactivated and the label's artists will be transferred to the new label.